seecr/autotest/README.rst

   def answer(a=42):
     yield a

-  with test.answer as p:
+  with test.answer as p:               # as a context manager
     test.eq(42, p)

   @test
-  def prope_the_universe(answer):
+  def prope_the_universe(answer):      # as a formal argument
     test.eq(42, answer)

   @test
-  def something_wrong(answer:43):
+  def something_wrong(answer:43):      # with argument 43
     test.ne(42, answer)
     test.eq(43, answer)

-The .fixture attribute administers the next function as a context manager.
-It can be used as such, but it can also be declares as argument to the test function.

-Fixtures accept arguments themselves by using the ':' notation.

-There standard fixtures builtin for:
+There are standard fixtures for:

 #) stdout
 #) stderr